-MEETING 5 - URBAN NATURAL ENVIRONMENT - VALUES, THREATS, OPPORTUNITIES
+MEETING 4 - URBAN NATURAL ENVIRONMENT - VALUES, THREATS, OPPORTUNITIES

 The meeting aims to give a broad understanding of significant environmental aspects related to how the built environment interacts with the surrounding non-built environment and vice versa.
 It will address how urban nature can mitigate local environmental problems, help reduce the urban environmental footprint and support the well-being of residents.
+An invited lecturer will zoom in on the climate impact/carbon sink of green space.